simon-void/blog_void2unit/content/post/no-builder-in-kotlin.md

             .build();
 ```

-and create an instance that is bound to trigger a NullPointer exception (or fail a check) at runtime.
+and create an instance bound to trigger a NullPointer exception (or fail a check) at runtime.
 In Kotlin the equivalent code

 ```kotlin